pj-commits/product-crud/README.md

 ### Note

-For the requirements in Product Column, I intentionally separate a `pieces` column from `status` to keep it more simple and consistent.
+* For the requirements in Product Column, I intentionally separate a `pieces` column from `status` to keep it more simple and consistent.
 The status is determined by the pieces count and is a string while the pieces is number.
 ```
 status (LOW STOCK / NOT AVAILABLE / number of pieces)
 ```
+* I also added some Seeded data so when the app runs, there are already items on the table but the data can go through the API.
+Those data are just for presentation and can be deleted in `DataSeeder` if needed.